aSempruch/SM-Project1_Songlib/README.md

 CS213 - Software Methodology Project 1 - Songlib

 Design and implement an application with a graphical user interface to manage a library of songs.

+Write Names on Files
+FXML dynamic resizing (not super needed)